schadis/DMWC-Warrior/README.md

 ## 14.04.2020

-* DMWC-Warrior furry 2h with hamstring dump or tank (for dungeons tank shall work)
+* DMWC-Warrior fury 2h with hamstring dump or tank (for dungeons tank shall work)
 * working with uploaded DMWC
 * all not working thing are commented out